 Believe it or not, we’re the first company to do this.
 Ever.

 Because we’re an aperitif and under 24% alcohol (we are 15% by volume), we can legally bypass most of the federal restrictions on spirits and sell directly to your door.
-We can also open our own retail shops and bars (coming your way in 2020, stay tuned).
+We can also open our own retail shops and bars (stay tuned).

 Our biggest reason—we want a relationship with our customer.
 If we went through traditional distribution, we’d no longer know who is telling our story and how we’re being served.
 We’d never get to meet the person drinking us.
 That just feels wrong.